cadbuckle/portfolio-cadbuckle/README.md

 # Portfolio for Duncan Buckle

+## Description

+This is Duncan's portfolio project.
+This page will provide information about Duncan, how to contact him and links to some of his work.

 ## Table of Contents (Optional)

 If your README is very long, add a table of contents to make it easy for users to find what they need.